N – Teacher & Class Information

 This week the children have been learning about similarities and differences between all of our friends and that we are all individual and unique.

-Home Kit Level 1 Week 2 – Is there anyone like me
+Home Kit Level 1 Week 6 – How we feel

 N – Reading for Pleasure